“Entrepreneurship is living a few years of your life like most people won’t so that you can live the rest of your life like most people can’t.”

 I had a profound realization this week.
 This realization really shows just how much I’ve changed since starting Everyday Helper.
 I even surprised myself with this one!

 I grew up loving the business world, so it’s no surprise that I would love the idea of owning my own business enough to make it a reality.
-And while I dreamed of being a business owner as a child, that vision always seemed too far out oLadder of successf reach for me until one day I just decided I had nothing to lose and went for it.
+And while I dreamed of being a business owner as a child, that vision always seemed too far out of reach for me until one day I just decided I had nothing to lose and went for it.

 My senior year of high school I decided that I wanted to pursue a more realistic career path such a business management.
 I worked a job during high school that had many management positions and I became interested in a management career path.
 I like a good challenge and to me that’s what management for a corporation is.
 It’s a challenge to see how many promotions you can receive and how high up the ladder you can move.
 I knew that was the career I wanted and so I went on to college working towards that goal.